-At the end of each class, and the end of each class, and comment on all aspects of the training including the instructor, relevancy of objectives, applicability of material, environment and facilities, methods, presentation, and level of confidence with executing tasks.
+At the end of each class, and comment on all aspects of the training including the instructor, relevancy of objectives, applicability of material, environment and facilities, methods, presentation, and level of confidence with executing tasks.

-Program Manager, Pat Amos.
-We review results, contact

-Enterprise Infrastructure Solutions (EIS) 69 Submission number: ME00381.04a Electronic file name: MetTel_MgmtVol_01.docx Use or disclosure of data contained on this page is subject to the restrictions on the title page of this proposal.

-students if necessary to clarify comments, and confer with subject matter experts and

-The training team documents adjustments and improvements.
+Contract Number: GS00Q17NSD3007 Modification Number: P00147 Effective Date: 08/13/2019 students if necessary to clarify comments, and confer with subject matter experts and The training team documents adjustments and improvements.
 Upon approval from the CO and OCO, we update the training materials and the MetTel EIS Portal capabilities and/or Portal interface.
 Many of our training materials and methods are derived from constructive suggestions provided by students.
 We assess student performance during the course through exercises, quizzes, and dialogue with the student and instructor to ensure our training is effective and meets our purpose and objectives, while ensuring continuing compliance with GSA requirements in this solicitation.
 Should we receive CO or OCO notification of any training that is deemed inadequate, we take immediate action to correct the training and redeliver it in the Government's preferred location and medium at no additional cost to the Government.
 1.1.7.3 Draft Customer Training Plan (Deliverable ID #82)

-Enterprise Infrastructure Solutions (EIS) 71 Submission number: ME00381.04a Electronic file name: MetTel_MgmtVol_01.docx Use or disclosure of data contained on this page is subject to the restrictions on the title page of this proposal.

-Contract Number: GS00C Modification Num Effective Dat ·

-Contract Number: GS00Q17NSD3007 Modification Number: P00125 Effective Date: 4/17/2019
+Contract Number: GS00Q17NSD3007 Modification Number: P00147 Effective Date: 08/13/2019